vodquang96/django-anymail/docs/esps/sparkpost.rst

       }

 You must specify the full, versioned API endpoint as shown above (not just the base_uri).
-This setting only affects Anymail's calls to SparkPost, and will not apply to other code using :pypi:`python-sparkpost`.

 .. _SparkPost API Endpoint: https://developers.sparkpost.com/api/index.html#header-api-endpoints